Verizon Proxies – Real IPs, Carrier-Grade US Targeting

 How do I know Decodo's Verizon proxies will work for my use case?

 We recommend starting with the 3-day free trial, which includes 100MB for any proxy type.
 Test against your actual target with your preferred proxy type and session configuration.
 The trial covers all proxy types, so you can compare performance before committing.
-For extended evaluation or higher volume, contact the Decodo’s sales team for a custom arrangement.
+For extended evaluation or higher volume, contact Decodo’s sales team for a custom arrangement.

 How do I get a refund if Verizon proxies don't meet my needs?